buhrmi/inertiax/readme.md

 `data-` attributes are mapped to the router visit options, eg `<a href="/orders" data-method="DELETE" data-preserve-scroll="true">`.

 To opt out, add the `rel="external"` attribute.

-#### Hash handling

-Additionally, when an href starts with a hash, eg. `<a href="#orders">`, navigation events are fired, but no server-roundtrip is made.
-This allows for your own handling of hash paramters to update the UI.
-If you prefer the default browser behavior, opt out with `rel="external"`.

 ## Installing